-In this article, we propose an original pressure-based method for compressible flows which solve implicitly an Helmholtz-type equation for the pressure increment variable.
-This can be sought as a generalization of the incremental pressure correction method of incompressible flows to compressible flows.
+In this article, we propose an original pressure-based method for compressible flows that can be sought as a generalization of the incremental pressure correction method of incompressible flows to compressible flows.

 The method has been spatially and temporally second-ordered verified, with solutions to flows with Mach number up to 0.6.
 No significant differences in error magnitudes or second-order temporal convergence were observed, for all the solved fields, when comparing the incremental (IPCMSF) and non-incremental (PCMSF) versions of the algorithm (contrary to what is observed for incompressible flows).
 The IPCMSF method is validated with both steady and unsteady compressible flows, featuring very large temperature ratio across the domain, thermoacoustic wave propagations in perfect gas as well as very close to the critical point.